Which are the best PEMF Machines?

 It’s a testament to the effectiveness of PEMF that we haven’t seen many combinations with other therapeutic technologies.
 But it’s inevitable.
 If you’re going to spend 20-30 minutes a day giving yourself PEMF treatments, why not make them even better?

-Despite all of this, it’s still worth remembering that hybrid PEMF systems that use real, research-backed, safety-certified technologies have huge potential.
-Sound, vibration, red light, infra red, brain entrainment, micro currents, auto diagnostics, targeted frequencies, biofeedback-based and personalised blueprint treatments all exist in one form or another already.
-The future potential is staggering.
+We’ve already explained how claims of Hybrid PEMF can be used to camouflage fake PEMF machines.
+Yet systems that use real, research-backed, safety-certified technologies are probably the future of all energy medicine.
+Sound, vibration, red light, infra red, brain entrainment, auto diagnostics, biofeedback-based and personalised blueprint treatments all exist in one form or another already.
+Especially if and when AI and personalized diagnostics start to become embedded in them, the potential is staggering.

 The quality of design among PEMF devices varies enormously.
 Some haven’t changed for decades, with the same serial applicator connections as computers from the 1990’s!